virginiaequitycenter/albequity_profile/README.md

 Data and visuals for the albemarle equity profile.

 ## About
 Created by Michele Claibourn and Sam Powers.
 The work in this repo generated the data, analysis, and visuals for the Albemarle County Equity Profile.
 We are making the analysis underscoring the report available so that others might learn from it, use it, and improve it.
-We ask that you give us appropriate attribution if you use or build on this code.
+We ask that you give attribution if you use or build on this code.

 The output of this repo are presented in the Albemarle County Equity Profile: